JustinSDK/dotSCAD/docs/lib2x-has.md

     assert(has(pts, [2, -10]));
     assert(!has(pts, [0, 0]));

+    // From dotSCAD 2.3, you can use sort(pts, by = "vt") instead.
     sorted_pts = sort(sort(pts, by = "x"), by = "y");
     assert(has(sorted_pts, [2, -10]));
     assert(!has(sorted_pts, [0, 0]));